-Friday, May 10 - Our May edition of First Fridays focused on gardening, and featured Jeffrey Miller (Cass County Soil Conservation District), Don Kinzler (InForum, NDSU Extension - Cass County) and Nola J Storm (Growing Together ~ A Community Garden Ministry).
+May 2019 - Our May edition of First Fridays focused on gardening, and featured Jeffrey Miller (Cass County Soil Conservation District), Don Kinzler (InForum, NDSU Extension - Cass County) and Nola J Storm (Growing Together ~ A Community Garden Ministry).
+[Watch video]

-Friday, April 5 - Our April edition of First Fridays focused on gleaning, and featured Nancy E Carriveau (Great Plains Food Bank), Janice Tweet (GleaND) and Joe Morken (Morken Farm).
+April 2019 - Our April edition of First Fridays focused on gleaning - the ancient act of gathering excess food after the harvest to reduce waste & feed the hungry.
+Our event featured Nancy E Carriveau (Great Plains Food Bank), Janice Tweet (GleaND) and Joe Morken (Morken Farm).
+[Watch video]

-Friday, March 1 - In honor of National Nutrition Month, the March edition of First Fridays focused on food and wellness.
+March 2019 - In honor of National Nutrition Month, First Fridays focused on food and wellness.
 We welcomed public health experts Michelle Draxten (Fargo Cass Public Health), Rory Beil (Clay County Public Health Center) and Mary Larson (North Dakota State University) to the stage to share perspectives on how the food around us shapes us.
+[Watch video]

-Friday, February 1 - Our third season of First Fridays kicked off with a special “On the Road” edition focusing on the food worker shortage in Fargo-Moorhead, our region, and beyond.
+February 2019 - Our third season of First Fridays kicked off with a special “On the Road” edition focusing on the food worker shortage in Fargo-Moorhead, our region, and beyond.
 Event featured Kyle Armitage (North Dakota State College of Science), Lisa Gibson (Sanford) and Nichole Hensen (Nichole’s Fine Pastry).
+[Watch video]

-Friday, December 7 - Our final First Fridays of 2018 featured three local chefs: Andrea Baumgardner of BernBaum's, Patricia Hanson Vetter of Prairie St John's, and Travis Rosenbluth of Harvestable.
+December 2018 - Our final First Fridays of the year featured three local Fargo-Moorhead chefs: Andrea Baumgardner of BernBaum's, Patricia Hanson Vetter of Prairie St John's, and Travis Rosenbluth of Harvestable.
+(Watch video)

-Friday, November 2 - Our November First Fridays focused on the stories of farmers in and around the Fargo-Moorhead and featured Sam Rydell of Nurtured Plains Farm, Amber & Ross Lockhart of Heart and Soil Farm, and Jaclyn Weber of Folcstede Farms.
+November 2018 - Our November First Fridays focused on the stories of farmers in and around the Fargo-Moorhead and featured Sam Rydell of Nurtured Plains Farm, Amber & Ross Lockhart of Heart and Soil Farm, and Jaclyn Weber of Folcstede Farms.
+(Watch video)

 Special thanks to our friends at Wild Terra for providing us with delicious Fireside and Chestnut Crab apples!

-Friday, September 7 - Our second season of First Fridays at B kicks off with our September edition focused on hunger.
+September 2018 - Our second season of First Fridays at B kicked off with an event focused on hunger.
 The event will feature insight from Melissa Sobolik of Great Plains Food Bank; Andrew Flory of Dorothy Day Food Pantry, & Stacie Loegering of Emergency Food Pantry.
+(Watch video)

 Sunday, September 9 at 2 p.m. - Join the Cass Clay Hunger Coalition and partners for a screening of the documentary A Place At The Table on Sunday, September 9, at 2 p.m. at The Fargo Theatre.
 Join us after the film for a post-documentary social & panel discussion from 3:30-5 p.m. at the Broadway Garage.